Jirinrin/semicolon-spammer/README.md

 ## Known Issues;

+- Closure detection does not skip comment/string areas (for this I need to write the detection functions for these more generically)

-The closures for `<>` aren't properly detected because of arrow syntax and less than / greater than;
+- The closures for `<>` aren't properly detected because of arrow syntax and less than / greater than;
 (Which is why for the time being they have been removed;)

-All the closure detecting has made the semicolon placing sometimes slightly too slow for my preference (esp. with larger quantities/documents);
+- All the closure detecting has made the semicolon placing sometimes slightly too slow for my preference (esp. with larger quantities/documents);

 ## Planned Features;